-COMMITMENTS ACTIONS IN 2020-2021 Conduct a geospatial study through the perspective of population health and wellness and social equity to guide new or renewed NCC plans, projects and programs.
-Results of the geospatial study were compiled into a report that presents data about the distribution of five socio-economic categories, and explores some ways in which these data could be integrated into NCC plans, projects and programs.
+COMMITMENTS ACTIONS IN 2020-2021 the perspective of population health and wellness and social equity to Results of the geospatial study were compiled into a report that presents data about the distribution of five socio-economic categories, and explores some ways in which these data could be integrated into NCC plans, projects and programs.
 Currently, the development process for the Library Parcel of the Building LeBreton project includes a significant affordable housing requirement, which will help increase social equity within the National Capital Region.
 Revise the project management process and prioritization tools to include social equity.
-A revision of the project management process was initiated, but is not yet completed.
-Provide training for NCC staff on how to assess and enhance social equity in plans, projects and programs.
+A revision of the project management process was initiated, but is not yet completed. to assess and enhance social equity in plans, projects and programs.
 Training for NCC staff is under development.
-The NCC has launched a Diversity and Inclusion Committee which, in collaboration with the GBA+ centre of expertise, is exploring ways to integrate social equity into NCC plans, projects and programs.
+The NCC has launched a Diversity and Inclusion Committee which in collaboration with the GBA+ centre of expertise, is exploring ways to integrate social equity into NCC plans, projects and programs.
 For example, the GBA+ committee is developing gender-inclusive design guidelines for internal and external projects.
+8 NCC Sustainable Development S.